ant-design/ant-design/docs/react/replace-moment.en-US.md

 ## How to use DatePicker with a custom date library like dayjs

-Considering it's bundle size, you might want to replace Moment.js with a different date library of your choice.
+Considering it's bundle size, you might want to replace Moment.js with a different date library(now support dayjs and date-fns) of your choice.
 We provide two ways to customize which date library is used:

 ### Custom component